How our Language School Visits Innerpeffray Library

 Settle Down and Read

-Explore the beautiful surroundings, but do leave yourself plenty of time to soak in the atmosphere of the old library by settling down with a book to actually spend time reading.
+We will explore the beautiful surroundings, but in a way that leaves plenty of time to soak in the atmosphere of the old library.

-This will transport you into what at first feels like an alternative world – but which is revealed to us as exactly our own world – from another moment in time.
+This will transport you into what at first feels like an alternative world, but which is revealed to us as exactly our own world seen from another moment in time.

 Crieffs Cowches Artist Katy Galbraith